sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_04_Memory_End_Address.md

 | `3` |  ENDA3 | 0x1FFF | 8191 |
 | `4` |  ENDA4 | 0x1FFF | 8191 |

 Area 1 always starts at location zero, so by having all four end addresses the same, Areas 2-4 are actually zero length.
-Area 2 starts where Area 1 ends.
-And so on.
+Area 2 starts where Area 1 ends and so on.

 This library will work with smaller ST25DV devices.
 For the ST25DV04KC, the memory is 4-kBits which is 512 Bytes.
 Its Area 1 end address (ENDA1) is 0x01FF.